Brand, Campaigns & Content

-Salesforce is the leading cloud-based solution provider, with over 150,000 companies across the world utilising its solutions to run and grow their business.
+Salesforce is the leading cloud-based solution provider, with over 150,000 companies across the world utilizing its solutions to run and grow their business.
 Salesforce provides customer relationship management solutions bolstered by a suite of complementary enterprise applications focused on customer service, marketing automation, analytics, and application development.

-Overall, this creates a digital ecosystem that provides a lot of agility at a customer facing level through the fast creation, rollout and updating of a site, and at an operational level through the data processing capabilities of Salesforce.
+Overall, this creates a digital ecosystem that provides a lot of agility at a customer-facing level through the fast creation, rollout, and updating of a site, and at an operational level through the data processing capabilities of Salesforce.
 This speed makes a huge difference to any business, particularly commerce companies that need to ensure they are offering a best-in-class purchasing experience.
 It also suits the demands of the modern economy through the ease of scaling up and scaling down the current offering, allowing the business more autonomy over its digital operation.

 This is an excerpt from Dept’s whitepaper, ‘How to Accelerate your Digital Business with Salesforce.’
 Download the full report.